Hatrask/local-booru/README.md

 4.  **View & Edit:** Click any image to open it in the lightbox.
 Press `E` to quickly switch to **Edit Mode** and start tagging your collection.
 5.  **Organize:** Use the "Batch Actions" and "Tag Manager" pages for large-scale organization.
 6.  **Manage Data:** Visit the **Settings** page to import/export your collection, or wipe all your data.

+## Browser Extension

+A companion browser extension is available for Firefox to allow instant scraping and uploading of an image and its tags from a Danbooru post page directly into your local-booru with a single click.

+*   **One-Click Upload:** Sends the image and its associated tags from the current Danbooru post to the local booru server.
+*   **Categorized Tag Extraction:** Extracts all tags from the page and prefixes them with their corresponding category.
+*   **Image URL Detection:** Identifies and uses the highest quality image URL available on the page.

+The extension is a separate project and needs to be loaded manually into Firefox.
+For more information, [visit its repository](https://github.com/Hatrask/local-booru-ext-helper-firefox).

 ## File Structure